fanzhangcs/anchoredKcore/README.md

 dataset.txt - toy friendship data with 6599 vertices and 20368 edges - data structure: vid \t nid \n...

-the data files are a part of the Gowalla dataset from SNAP: https://snap.stanford.edu/data/
+the data file is a part of the Gowalla dataset from SNAP: https://snap.stanford.edu/data/

 # compile and run